gandstech/openai-whatsapp-flask/README.md

-# Own WhatsApp - ChatGPT (OpenAI) With Nest.js
+# Own WhatsApp - ChatGPT (OpenAI) With Flask

-Please find this [blog](https://blog.gands.tech/blog/whatsapp-chatgpt-bot-flask) to build your own chatgpt bot using Nest.js
+Please find this [blog](https://blog.gands.tech/blog/whatsapp-chatgpt-bot-flask) to build your own chatgpt bot using Flask